How To Install and Update Drivers in Windows 10

 Does Windows 10 Install Drivers Automatically?

 Windows 10 automatically downloads and installs drivers for your devices when you first connect them.
-Even though Microsoft has a vast amount of drivers in their catalog, they are not always the latest version, and many drivers for specific devices are not found.
-Windows 10 also includes default drivers that work on a universal basis to ensure the hardware works successfully, at the least.
+However, even though Microsoft has a large supply of drivers in their catalog, they are not always the latest version, and many drivers for specific devices are not found.
 If necessary, you can also install the drivers yourself.

 Do I Need To Update My Drivers for Windows 10?